FelicityS1/Group6-TA-OOP/README.md

-♥♥♥ Group Information ♥♥♥
+## Group Information ♥♥♥
 Section: A2101
 Group No:  6
 Members: Felicity Diana Sario, Marjorie Navarro

-### ♥♥♥ Introduction ♥♥♥
+### INTRODUCTION

 The MotorPH payroll system  is designed to facilitate and simplify the experience of managing and handling employee payrolls.
-It includes features  employee dashboard, profile management, leave requests, attendance  tracking, and salary calculation.
+It includes features such as employee dashboard, profile management, leave requests, attendance  tracking, and salary calculation.
 It uses user roles and permissions to ensure data security and privacy.

-### ♥♥♥ Intended Audience ♥♥♥
+### INTENDED AUDIENCE
-• MotorPH Employees
+**• MotorPH Employees
-• Human Resources
+• Human Resource Department
 • Finance or Payroll Department
-• IT Department
+• IT Department**

- ♥♥♥ Getting Started ♥♥♥
+### GETTING STARTED

 Each section has been created to give clear explanations, step-by-step instructions, and relevant examples to help you navigate different parts of the payroll system.

-**USING THE PAYROLL SYSTEM**
+### USING THE PAYROLL SYSTEM

 **1. Secure Login Procedures:**